Pan-Canadian-Genome-Library/pcgl-authz/docs/service-registration.md

 }
 ```

 In return, the service receives a UUID to use for [service-to-service verification](/docs/service-verification.md).
 The service is responsible for saving this UUID securely.
-This token is not needed to simple call the authz API.
+This token is not needed to simple call the authz API (but that may change in a future update).